mayronmoreira/ufla-unimore-julia-jump/README.md

 * Julia 1.1.0, and JuMP 0.19.0.
 * Download Anaconda at https://www.anaconda.com/.
 Choose the right version after double click on "download" at the top right part of the screen.
 * Download Julia at https://julialang.org/downloads/
+* Then, at Julia terminal:
+	* julia> using Pkg
-* Then, at Julia terminal: Pkg.add(["JuMP", "Cbc", "Clp", "IJulia", "LightGraphs", "ArgParse", "DelimitedFiles", "GraphPlot", "Plots", "Cairo", "Fontconfig", "Colors", "Compose", "DataStructures"])
+	* julia> Pkg.add(["JuMP", "Cbc", "Clp", "IJulia", "LightGraphs", "ArgParse", "DelimitedFiles", "GraphPlot", "Plots", "Cairo", "Fontconfig", "Colors", "Compose", "DataStructures"])

 ### Acknowledgements